ICOS-Carbon-Portal/pylib/docs/modules.md

             init_auth()

-    Both of the above snippets will **prompt the user for username and password** and will do the necessary preparations for the authentication module.
+    Both of the above snippets will **prompt the user for username and password** and will do the necessary preparations for the `cpauth` module.
     After running either of the above, the snippet is no longer needed and should be removed from the user's code.

     Under the hood `init_auth()` and `Authentication()` will: